clemsonciti/hpc-workshop/00-intro.md

 > ## Learning Objectives {.objectives}
 >
->
+> * Motivation for using the cluster.

 ## Nelle's Pipeline: Starting Point

-Nelle Nemo, a marine biologist, has just returned from a six-month survey of the [North Pacific Gyre](http://en.wikipedia.org/wiki/North_Pacific_Gyre), where she has been sampling gelatinous marine life in the [Great Pacific Garbage Patch](http://en.wikipedia.org/wiki/Great_Pacific_Garbage_Patch).
+Nelle Nemo, a marine biologist, has returned from a six-month survey of the
+[North Pacific Gyre](http://en.wikipedia.org/wiki/North_Pacific_Gyre),
+where she has been sampling gelatinous marine life in the [Great Pacific Garbage Patch](http://en.wikipedia.org/wiki/Great_Pacific_Garbage_Patch).
-She has 300 samples in all, and now needs to:

-1. Run each sample through an assay machine that will measure the relative abundance of 300 different proteins.
+She collected 10,000 samples in all, and has run each sample through an assay machine that measures the abundance of 300 different proteins.
 The machine's output for a single sample is a file with one line for each protein.
-2. Calculate statistics for each of the proteins separately using a program her supervisor wrote called `goostat`.
-3. Compare the statistics for each protein with corresponding statistics for each other protein using a program one of the other graduate students wrote called `goodiff`.
-4. Write up results.
-    Her supervisor would really like her to do this by the end of the month so that her paper can appear in an upcoming special issue of *Aquatic Goo Letters*.

-It takes about half an hour for the assay machine to process each sample.
-The good news is that
-it only takes two minutes to set each one up.
-Since her lab has eight assay machines that she can use in parallel, this step will "only" take about two weeks.

-The bad news is that if she has to run `goostat` and `goodiff` by hand, she'll have to enter filenames and click "OK" 45,150 times (300 runs of `goostat`, plus 300*299/2 (half of 300 times 299) runs of `goodiff`).
-At 30 seconds each,
-that will take more than two weeks.
-Not only would she miss her paper deadline, the chances of her typing all of those commands right are practically zero.

-A small subset of Nelle's machine output files is available in the directory `data-shell/north-pacific-gyre/2012-07-03`.
-To compute the statistics for a given file, she runs the `goostats` shell script:
+For example, the file `NENE01812A.txt` looks like this:

 ~~~
-bash goostats <filename> <output_filename>
+72:0.142961371327
+265:0.452337146655
+279:0.332503761597
+25:0.557135549292
+207:0.55632965303
+107:0.96031076351
+124:0.662827329632
+193:0.814807235075
+32:1.82402616061
+99:0.7060230697
+.
+.
+.
+.
+200:1.13383446523
+264:0.552846392611
+268:0.0767025200665
 ~~~

-This takes about 30 seconds to run for each file, which means that for even this small subset of 17 files, Nelle will have to wait at least about 8 minutes to see all the results.
-Instead, she would like to use the Palmetto cluster to process several files *in parallel*.
-Because each file can be processed independently, if she had 17 CPU cores working on a single file each, her analysis would be complete in 30 seconds, rather than 8 minutes.
+Each line consists of two "fields", separated by a colon (`:`).
+The first field identifies the protein, and the second field is a measure of the amount of protein in the sample.
+Nelle needs to accomplish tasks such as the following:

+1. For any given file, extract the amount of a given protein.
+2. Find the maximum amount of a given protein across all files.
+3. For each file, run a program called `stats.py` that she wrote, which produces a graph, and writes some statistics (these go in the directories `plots/` and `results/` respectively.)

+Each file takes about a minute to analyze.
+In this lesson,
+we'll see how Nelle can use the cluster to perform the above task faster utilizing her campus HPC resource.